Gravebird/Workin-title/README.md

 Going to that web server's page will instantly display any scores it has stored.
 To store new scores, just win the game!

 # How to control
-User can control the momvent of the player by using either arrow keys or WASD keys.
+User can control the movement of the player by using either arrow keys or WASD keys.
 By holding down a key, the player will move once every second.
 By tapping a key, the player will move each press.